 Once you are getting fairly satisfied, step back to 20 yards and start shooting several fletched shafts and bare shafts....Repeat the tuning process starting with nock point adjustments.

-A properly tuned set up, bare shafts and fletched shafts will group together out to 30 yards or more.
-Expect the bare shaft groups to be somewhat larger then the fletched groups for obvious reasons!
+A properly tuned setup, bare shafts, and fletched shafts will group together out to 30 yards or more.
+Expect the bare shaft groups to be somewhat larger than the fletched groups for obvious reasons!
 The better your form is, the tighter the groups will be and the farther away you can maintain good groups, and finer tuning can be accomplished.
 The most forgiving arrow to shoot will actually show a slightly weak/slightly high nock point indication.
 In other words, at 20 yds or more, bare shafts grouping a little low and right is perfect because fletching makes a shaft react slightly stiffer.
 Totally confused?
 Here is an overview:

 BARE SHAFTS GROUPING HIGH

 Reason: Over spined (stiff)

 Remedy: Heavier point, or thinner side plate, or longer shaft, or switching from a Dacron string to a DF-97 or Fast Flight, or new, weaker arrows.

 Remedy: Lighter point. or thicker side plate, or shorter shaft, or switch from a DF-97 or FF string to Dacron, or new, stiffer arrows.

 I can't emphasize this point enough......Make one small change at a time and evaluate the results.
 If things got worse, you went the wrong way!